-Our Why are they important to ::22 Llow do we engage and have regard to their views in aux Our Why are they important to us?
-How do we engage and have regard to their views in our stakeholders decisions?
+Our Why are they important to us?
+How do we engage and have regard to their views in our stakeholders viriy are they important to do. decisions?
 SUBSIDIARIES We provide personnel and other central services to NERL and NATS Services to enable them to undertake their essential ATC activities.
 NERL and NATS Services wish to ensure that we provide the requisite people resources cost effectively.
 We have regard to these objectives in our decision making and maintain systems which ensure a fair cost allocation.
-WORKFORCE We act as an employer to employees seconded to NERL and NATS Services.
-Their ATC service and infrastructure depends on the skill and professionalism of our workforce.
+EMPLOYEES We act as an employer to employees seconded to NERL and NATS Services.
+Their ATC service and infrastructure depends on the skill and professionalism of our employees.
 They make a critical difference to the success of NERL and NATS Services, and our investment in them protects and strengthens the group's safety and business culture.
 Most of our employees are members of trades unions.
-Through our Working Together partnership we have an open dialogue with trades unions.
-We receive feedback on pay and benefits, a safe and healthy working environment, flexible working, talent development and career opportunities, and a diverse and inclusive culture.
-ATC training has been a focus of discussions since Covid, as well as mental health and wellbeing, and workforce diversity.
-Through the pandemic the group's CEO and executive communicated regularly to the workforce via our intranet and to senior leaders in bi-monthly virtual meetings.
-The NATS Board receives a monthly report from the CEO which includes workforce matters and employee relations.
-We operate a Just Safety culture, enabling staff to raise safety matters and the company maintains a whistleblowing facility.
+We have an open dialogue with trades unions and receive feedback on pay and benefits, including redundancy terms, a safe and healthy working environment, flexible working, talent development and career opportunities, and a diverse and inclusive culture.
+The group's CEO and executive communicated regularly to employees via our intranet and to senior leaders in regular virtual meetings.
+The NATS Board received a monthly report from the CEO which included employee relations and other employee matters.
+We operate a Just Safety culture, enabling employees to raise safety matters and we sought feedback on a safety culture survey.
+We also surveyed employee wellbeing and maintained a whistleblowing facility.
 Every few years we conduct an employee opinion survey.
 PENSION TRUSTEES We provide a defined benefit pension to employees hired before April 2009.
 We wish to ensure that this benefit is provided cost effectively, having regard to prevailing market conditions and demographic factors.
 We support Trustees in understanding the financial position and prospects of the company and its subsidiaries in assessing the employer covenant.
 We monitor the funding position of the scheme and the outcome of formal valuations.
 We have consulted with Trustees on their formal valuation and proposed contributions to the pension scheme.
 Trustees consult the company on investment and risk management strategy.
 SHAREHOLDERS We are a wholly owned subsidiary within the NATS group.
 Our decisions have regard to the group's ultimate shareholders as well as the parent company.
-These parties provide equity investment which finances our activities and enables us to invest in our ATC service and infrastructure, for which it expects a return.
-The Board meets with the group's ultimate shareholders twice a year.
+These parties provide equity investment which finances our activities and enables us to invest in our ATC service and infrastructure, for which they expect a return.
+The NATS Board meets with the group's ultimate shareholders twice a year.
 The NATS Strategic Partnership Agreement enables shareholders to appoint representatives to the Board.
 Shareholders wish to see remuneration policies which drive executive management to deliver strong sustainable performance aligned with the interests of key stakeholders.

-The Strategic report was approved by the Board of directors on 9 July 2021 and signed by order of the Board by:
+The Strategic report was approved by the Board of directors on 30 June 2022 and signed by order of the Board by: